 These grilled pork chops are marinated in a mixture of Worcestershire and soy sauces, mustard, spices, and other ingredients.
 The tangy marinade makes for juicy, flavorful grilled chops.
 Plan to marinate the chops for 3 to 6 hours for the best flavor.

-I recommend bone-in pork loin chops, but boneless chops may be used for the recipe as well.
+For best flavor, use bone-in center cut pork loin chops.
+Boneless chops may be used for the recipe as well.
 Or try the marinade with bone-in or boneless country-style ribs.
 Any lean cut of pork you would cook on the grill may be marinated.

-Serve these pork chops with your favorite potato salad and sliced fresh vegetables for a fabulous family cookout.
+Serve these pork chops with your favorite potato salad and sliced fresh vegetables for a memorable family cookout.

-- 4 to 6 loin pork chops on the bone, about 1 inch in thickness
+- 4 to 6 center cut loin pork chops on the bone, about 1 inch in thickness

 - 3 tablespoons Worcestershire sauce